RUCDM/KB4Rec/README.md

   bibsource = {dblp computer science bibliography, https://dblp.org}
 }
 ```
+We also strongly recommend you to cite the original papers that share the copies of recommender system datasets and knowledge bases.
+You can find the related references in our paper.

 ## <div id="Addition"></div>Additional Notes
 * The following people contributed to the the construction of the KB4Rec v1.0 dataset: Wayne Xin Zhao, Gaole He, Hongjian Dou, Jin Huang, Siqi Ouyang and Ji-Rong Wen.
 This project is lead by Wayne Xin Zhao, School of Information, Renmin University of China.